davebenson/doom4-walkthrough/README.md

 Grab all stray stuff before entering the elevator *Checkpoint*.

-# Mission 1:  UAC
+# Mission 1:  The UAC "Rip and Tear"

 ## Mission 1: Intro
 The mission starts with you exiting an elevator, and dropping onto a lower plane.
-3 small armor pieces are there; proceed upward to find a Codex Entry: "Environments / UAC".
+3 small armor pieces are there; proceed upward to find Codex Entry "Environments / The UAC".

 As you approach another tall cliff, you can see Imps running off into the horizon: these can be shot but it's not worth the effort.
 You can also shoot The Possesseds below, but it's better to use them as walking health bonuses.